Travel Leads: A Complete Guide [+Comparison Chart]

 Here’s a few questions to ask companies to see if their lead program is right for you:

-- How is it determined which agent receives the leads (if the program is mediated)?
+2. How is it determined which agent receives the leads?

 These are just a few examples off the top of my head.
 If you know of other, please let me know!
 If you're interested in membership to some of these travel organizations, ask if they offer this type of service.
 You can ask them the same questions above that you'd ask a host, franchises and consortia regarding close rates, and fees.
 Milk those memberships!